MinimSecure/unum-sdk/README-integrators.md

 interest please contact Minim for details.

 The amount of work for adding a new hardware type varies significantly.
-If the platform is supported through OpenWRT/LEDE then follow the instructions in OpenWRT/LEDE repository here: https://github.com/violetatrium/lede/blob/master/README.txt then continue from the step IV in the instructions below.
+If the platform is supported through OpenWRT/LEDE then start by following the instructions in OpenWRT/LEDE repository here: https://github.com/violetatrium/lede/blob/master/README.txt then continue from the step IV in the instructions below.